 A legal document formally charging an applicant for initial licensure with a violation(s) of the Respiratory Care Practice Act, and notifying the public that a disciplinary action is pending against the applicant.

 - Stipulated Settlement

 A form of plea bargaining.
 The case is formally negotiated and settled prior to a hearing.

 - Stipulated Surrender

-The Board agrees to allow the licensee to surrender the license as a resolution to a disciplinary matter.
+The RCB agrees to allow the licensee to surrender the license as a resolution to a disciplinary matter.
 The individual can no longer practice as a respiratory care practitioner in California.